A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Introduction

 In the second step, noting that $\K_m^n$ is a Koszul algebra \cite[\S 5]{brundanstroppel2}, we describe its Koszul dual as $\KK_m^n = \Bbbk \QQ_m^n / \II_m^n$, where $\QQ_m^n$ is the opposite quiver of $\Q_m^n$ and $\II_m^n$ the ideal generated by the orthogonal quadratic relations (Proposition \ref{proposition:relationdual}).
 We show that $\KK_m^n$ admits a natural reduction system $\RR_m^n$ satisfying the diamond condition by showing that the number of the associated irreducible paths can be described by the Kazhdan--Lusztig polynomials (see \S\ref{subsection:irreduciblepaths}).

-In the third step, we apply the combinatorial method of \cite{barmeierwang1} to the reduction system $\RR_m^n$ to construct an explicit (nontrivial) first-order deformation of $\RR_m^n$ so that $\HH^{2}_{2mn-6}(\KK_m^n, \KK_m^n)$ is $1$-dimensional.
+In the third step, we describe deformations of the reduction system $\RR_m^n$ to construct an explicit (nontrivial) first-order deformation of $\RR_m^n$ so that $\HH^{2}_{2mn-6}(\KK_m^n, \KK_m^n)$ is $1$-dimensional.
 By Keller's duality theorem (Theorem \ref{theorem:keller}) we obtain that $\HH^{2}_{2mn-6}(\K_m^n, \K_m^n)$ is also $1$-dimensional.
 The above construction in fact also gives a nontrivial (filtered) associative deformation of $\KK_m^n$.
 The minimal model of the derived endomorphism algebra of its simples then gives an explicit A$_\infty$ deformation of $\K_m^n$ (see Proposition \ref{prop:minimalmodel} and Corollary \ref{corollary:Ainfinitydeformation}).

 The simplest example of a nontrivial A$_\infty$ deformation of $\K_m^n$ can be found in \S\ref{subsection:K22}, where the main results are proven for $\K_2^2$.
 (See Fig.~\ref{figure:22} for an illustration of the degree 0 and 1 arc diagrams in $\K_2^2$.)
-This subsection can also be viewed as a blueprint for the general case which is computationally more involved, but structurally similar.
-For degree reasons $\K_2^2$ in fact admits a {\it unique} A$_\infty$ deformation which is given in Corollary \ref{corollary:Ainfinitydeformation22} and a diagrammatic description of this A$_\infty$ deformation is given in Fig.~\ref{figure:diagramdeformation}.
+In fact, \S\ref{subsection:K22} can also be viewed as a blueprint for the general case which is technically more involved, but structurally similar.
+For degree reasons the algebra $\K_2^2$ in fact admits a {\it unique} A$_\infty$ deformation which is given in Corollary \ref{corollary:Ainfinitydeformation22}.
+A diagrammatic description of this A$_\infty$ deformation is given in Fig.~\ref{figure:diagramdeformation}.